jd-fj/favorite_things_cli/readme.md

 Run tests with `npm test`.
 There should be 9 passing tests.

 ## Running the program
-Install the cli by running
+Install the tool by running
 ```
 $ npm install --location=global
 ```